syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 ## Gradient background

-You can use the `LinearGradientBrush` or `RadialGradientBrush` in the `Background` property to specify a range of colors for your AvatarView, as shown in the following code example.
+You can use the `LinearGradientBrush` or `RadialGradientBrush` for the Background property to specify a range of colors to apply the gradient background for the AvatarView, as shown in the following code example.

 {% tabs %}
 {% highlight xaml %}